cold-pac/Mur-mur-learn/README.md

 # Mur-mur-learn

 A simple js web-app to practice recognising simple murmurs.
-Made for Phase 2 UNSW Students.
+Made for Phase 2 UNSW Students + library with no bloated, slow-loading website to slow you down.

 To add:
 <ol>